-I can truthfully say with a thankful heart that the Lord is preserving me through this trial.
+I can truthfully say, with a hurting, but thankful heart, that the Lord is preserving me through this trial.
 I stand softened and malleable to his loving hand as He bathes my raw wounds with His love.
 I experience a heightened sensitivity to his presence in the depths of my pain.
 I believe I am growing in my faith and trust in Him.
 I understand and accept the truth that God purifies us through affliction.
 For the Believer, suffering draws us closer to Him.

 But what about Hans?

 What I am having difficulty with is the thought that Hans did not live long enough to suffer the hardship and affliction that would make him more Christ-like.
 This, apparently, was not ordained for him.
 He did not have a chance to grow to ripe maturity in the Lord or to produce sacrificial fruit for Him.
 He did not have to suffer heartbreaking losses or work through the uncertainties of life while desperately leaning on the Lord for purifying strength.
 He didn’t experience privation or desolation to the point where there was no help other than what the Lord would provide in answer to prayer.
 He didn’t get a chance to build up much treasure in Heaven.